leaf-node/open_alert_viewer/.github/ISSUE_TEMPLATE/z-app-pre-release-checklist.md

 ## Post source release

-* [ ] Update the external Flatpak manifest file with the new version strings and file checksums
+* [ ] Update and commit the external Flatpak manifest file with the new version strings and file checksums
+* [ ] Create a pull request and merge it in the Flathub [manifest repo](https://github.com/okcode-studio/flathub-studio.okcode.open_alert_viewer)